Houston Nursing Home Neglect Lawyer

 Fighting for the Rights of our Aging Population

 The elderly and infirm have rights.
-Our personal injury law firm has recovered millions for clients nationwide, and are experienced in nursing negligence cases.
+Our personal injury law firm is experienced in nursing abuse & negligence cases.
 Your loved ones have the right to be treated humanely and with dignity.

 The Nursing Home Reform Act of 1987 stipulates that a nursing home “must provide services and activities to attain or maintain the highest practicable physical, mental, and psychosocial well-being of each resident in accordance with a written plan of care.”